jorgeah92/Banking_Demo_Pipeline/README.md

-# Banking Demo API Pipeline
+# Banking Demo API Pipeline Network
 w205 project 3 repo for Jing, Hernandez, and Raju

 This repo is composed of several files used to build our pipeline for transfering information from a web application to databased storage in HDFS to be used with presto.